masato1122/Examples_QE/README.md

 # Examples_QE

-Example jobs for QuantumEspresso.
+Example jobs for QuantumEspresso can be found in a [GitHub repository](https://github.com/masato1122/Examples_QE).

-Examples found here were created mainly for those who want to learn first-principles calculations.
+Examples in the above repository were created mainly for those who want to learn first-principles calculations.
-Basic calculations such as DOS and band structure can be found.
+Basic calculations such as DOS and band structure can be practiced.

 Prerequisite
 ------------